Dar al Amal

 Dar al Amal means “house of hope” in Arabic.
 It’s the name of Foyer’s centre for women that was set up in Molenbeek in 1981 as a place of emancipation that focuses on empowering (vulnerable) women of all nationalities, cultures, ages and beliefs.

 These women have enormous potential but frequently come up against barriers.
 That’s why “empowerment” is the guiding principle of our work, starting with giving them the necessary wellbeing and self-confidence to fully develop.
+Dar al Amal is open to all women.
+The centre’s most important values are active citizenship, interculturality and diversity, respect for one another and good health for all.

 We offer a range of activities: day trips, creative workshops, parenting support, sport sessions, language classes and much more.
 The house is the starting point for a voyage towards emancipation and development both as a woman and as a citizen – and at the same time a warm, safe home where all women can be themselves and feel heard.